-- Heat a wok over a fierce heat and when shimmering add the oil.
+- Heat a wok over a fierce heat and when shimmering add the cooking oil.

-- Throw in the red pepper, chili and white bits of the spring onion and stir fry for 1 minute.
+- Throw in the chopped chillies and white bits of the spring onion and stir fry for 1 minute.

 - Next up are the noodles in they go and stir fry for 30-45 seconds.

 - Serve drizzled with the sesame oil.